robmaas/Sitecore.SharedSource.DatasourceIndexer/README.md

 It indexes fields on related datasource items into the indexed item, and results in those 'missing pages' to be returned from the search query!

 <hr />

+<b>Installation</b>
+The module is available on NuGet with id: Sitecore.ContentSearch.DatasourceIndexer (https://www.nuget.org/packages/Sitecore.SharedSource.DatasourceIndexer)
+- Install Nuget Package
+- Install Sitecore package (/Sitecore_Package/Sitecore.SharedSource.DatasourceIndexer-*.zip)

+The Sitecore package installs a Field Section into the "/sitecore/templates/System/Layout/Sections/Rendering Options" item.
+As a result, any rendering-definition (Sublayout, MVC Controller Rendering, Webcontrol) will have a new field available: "Index Datasource Fields"

+<b>Usage</b>